helmasaur/horsengel-roulette/README.md

 ## Requirements

-- If you are using discord.js version 14, you can use the last version of horsengel-roulette (Node.js version 16.9.0 required).
+- If you are using discord.js version 14, you can use the last version of horsengel-roulette (Node.js version 16.9.0 or newer required).
 - If you are using the last version of discord.js version 13, the last version is not compatible.
-You can try using horsengel-roulette 1.1.0, but it has not been tested  yet ([I'm working on it](https://github.com/helmasaur/horsengel-roulette/issues/63)).
+You can try using horsengel-roulette 1.2.0, but it has not been tested  yet ([I'm working on it](https://github.com/helmasaur/horsengel-roulette/issues/63)).

 The Horsengel roulette is compatible with TypeScript.
 If you have an issue, you can [leave a comment here](https://github.com/helmasaur/horsengel-roulette/issues/62).